 I needed to do something about this!

 So I started searching for an alternative means of ‘funding’ my business class travel habit.
-That’s when I learnt about airline loyalty programs and the benefits of earning ‘status’… Read on to find out how I managed to earn Virgin Australia Gold Status after only five return flights.
+That’s when I learned about airline loyalty programs and the benefits of earning ‘status’… Read on to find out how I managed to earn Virgin Australia Gold Status after only five return flights.

 Why is Gold Status So Valuable?